AKSW/gDocR/README.md

   - select this test with the radio button and click 'Test'

     - the opening Document offers you now a menupoint 'Add-Ons', click it, select 'aksw_gDocR' and 'Metadata'
+    - Allow the App to manage your google docs
     - now you can select or write Properties into the Menu and save or cancel it.

   - with the first use, the add on will create a spreadsheet with a config in it: 'gDocR_configFile'.
 You can look for that in your Drive and manipulate the menu options in there.
 A little help is in there as well.